protocol/launchpad/content/en/resources/github-guide/index.md

 * Click on the 'Issues' tab to go to the page to submit Issues:
 ![Issues Tab](issue-1.png)

-* Click on New Issue, then choose an Issue type to open up a template
+* Click on New Issue, choose an issue templata, and click the **Get started** button to open up a template
 ![New Issue](issue-2.png)
 ![Issue Type](issue-3.png)